BioIntelligent Wellness Virtual Ideal Protein Coaching

 Not even close!
 The Ideal Protein foods are all non-GMO and were designed for absorption.
 The foods are tested based on the international bioavailability scale to be between 96% – 297% bioavailability.
 This means for the same number of calories; you receive up to 3 times the amount of nutrients.
 Essentially, you would need to eat up to 3 alternative products for every Ideal Protein food.
 That would mean up to 3 times the number of calories to equal the same nutrient value.

-As part of Ideal Protein’s initiative to meet the dietary needs of gluten sensitive dieters, they’ve made it easier than ever to select gluten-free alternatives on the Ideal Protein Weight Loss method, printing an easy-to-spot “certified gluten-free” symbol on over 40 of their packages.
+As part of Ideal Protein’s initiative to meet the dietary needs of gluten-sensitive dieters, they’ve created specific products tailored for the program.
+Now it’s easier than ever to select gluten-free alternatives on the Ideal Protein Weight Loss method by identifying the products with an easy-to-spot printing of “certified gluten-free” symbol on over 40 of their packages.

 People who are lactose intolerant do not produce the enzyme lactase are therefore cannot digest the sugar lactose (a disaccharide composed of a molecule of galactose and glucose).
 If they ingest lactose, they typically can get cramps or gas.
 This is NOT an allergy, so they wouldn’t have a life-threatening anaphylactic reaction.